marblestation/posidonius/README.md

 cargo flamegraph --bin posidonius -- start target/example.json target/example.bin target/example_history.bin
 ```

-The previous command will generate the files `perf.data` and `flamegraph.svg`, the former can be inspected with the `perf` command while the latter is better visualized in a browser (it allows easy interaction to explore the graph and expand the function names).
+The previous command will generate the files `perf.data` and `flamegraph.svg`, the former can be inspected with the `perf` command (only in GNU/Linux) while the latter is better visualized in a browser (it allows easy interaction to explore the graph and expand the function names).